priceless4code/Progress-tracker/Progress.md

 ## April 14, 2025
 - Still trying to get a hold of a system yet as i was supposed to build a project today but i still wrote some code today with my phone.
 I just built a navbar for a portfolio website with bootstrap.
 Files are attached

+## April 16, 2025
+- i learnt about basic JavaScript like JavaScript Data types.
+Which are string's Boolean, Number, bignit, undefined, null, symbols and objects.